alpacahq/user-docs/content/get-started-with-alpaca/order-imbal.md

 ---
 title: HFT-ish Order Book Imbalance Algorithm Using Streaming
 weight: 50
+description: An example trading algorithm using order imbalance using HFT-like technique
 ---
 *This example only works if you have a funded brokerage account or another means of accessing Polygon data.*